it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/wireless_management.rst

 #.
 Don't permit visitors to use your primary wireless network.
 Instead set up a separate network or enable a guest network.
 #.
 Carefully decide whether a new device will be allowed on the network; you don't need to permit every new device onto the network.
 #.
 Keep firmware and software up to date by including your router and other access points in your :doc:`patching <software_updates>` schedule.
 #.
-Use :doc:`the encryption best practice <encryptdataatrest>` for all network traffic.
-#.
 Track what's on your network.
 #.
 Use secure network management and communication protocols (e.g., 802.1X, Wi-Fi Protected Access 2 (WPA2) Enterprise or greater).
 All wireless access points owned and operated by the jurisdiction should utilize either WPA2 or WPA3 with a strong password.

-Untrusted devices from users outside of your jurisdiction should not be provided access to the jurisdiction's primary wireless network.
-If they are not part of your team, they should not be on the same wireless network as jurisdiction equipment.
-A guest network should be used to enforce separation.

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&